David P. Lowe

-David Perley Lowe (August 22, 1823 – April 10, 1882) was a representative from Kansas.
+David Perley Lowe (August 22, 1823 – April 10, 1882) was an American lawyer and politician who served two terms as a representative from Kansas from 1871 to 1875.

+Biography

 He graduated from the Cincinnati Law College in 1851 and was admitted to the bar and commenced practice in Cincinnati, Ohio.
 He moved to Mound City, Kansas, in 1861 and continued the practice of law.

+Career

 He was a member of the State senate in 1863 and 1864 and served as a judge of the sixth judicial district 1867-1871.
 He moved to Fort Scott in 1870 and was elected as a Republican to the Forty-second and Forty-third Congresses (March 4, 1871 – March 3, 1875).
 He was chairman of the Committee on Mines and Mining (Forty-third United States Congress) but declined to be a candidate for renomination in 1874.

+After Congress

 He was appointed chief justice of Utah Territory by President Ulysses S. Grant in 1875.
-He returned to Kansas and settled in Fort Scott, Bourbon County, and was again elected judge of the sixth judicial district of Kansas in 1879 and served until his death in Fort Scott, Kansas, April 10, 1882; interment in Evergreen Cemetery.
+He returned to Kansas and settled in Fort Scott, Bourbon County, and was again elected judge of the sixth judicial district of Kansas in 1879 and served until his death in Fort Scott, Kansas, April 10, 1882.

+Legacy

 Perhaps best remembered for his support of civil rights legislation, Lowe was quoted by the Supreme Court of the United States in 1961 in Monroe v.
-Pape, discussing Congressional debate of the 1871 Civil Rights Act (Ku Klux Klan Act): "While murder is stalking abroad in disguise, while whippings and lynchings and banishments have been visited upon unoffending American citizens, the local administrations have been found inadequate or unwilling to apply the proper corrective.
+Pape, discussing Congressional debate of the 1871 Civil Rights Act (Ku Klux Klan Act): While murder is stalking abroad in disguise, while whippings and lynchings and banishments have been visited upon unoffending American citizens, the local administrations have been found inadequate or unwilling to apply the proper corrective.
 Combinations, darker than the night [which] hides them, conspiracies, wicked as the worst felons could devise, have gone unwhipped of justice.
-Immunity is given to crime, and the records of the public tribunals are searched in vain for any evidence of effective redress."
-Monroe v.
-Pape, 365 U.S. 167, 175 (1961), quoting Cong.
-Globe, 42nd Cong., 1st Sess., App.
-166-167.
+Immunity is given to crime, and the records of the public tribunals are searched in vain for any evidence of effective redress.